hablapps/LensStateIsYourFather/README.md

 On the other hand, there is `MonadState`.
-It's a [widespread typeclass](http://www.cs.ox.ac.uk/people/jeremy.gibbons/publications/utp-monads.pdf) that classifies all those effects which are able to access and manipulate an inner state.
-To do so, this typeclass contains a pair of methods, the first of them to get the current state and the second one to replace it with a new version.
+It's a [widespread typeclass](http://www.cs.ox.ac.uk/people/jeremy.gibbons/publications/utp-monads.pdf) that classifies all those effects which are able to access and manipulate an inner state which in turn, might be contextualized within a bigger one.
+`MonadState` supplies a pair of methods, the first of them to get the current inner state and the second one to replace it with another one, taken as argument.
 We'll be using the terms *get* and *put* to refer to these new methods.
-Having said so, this is how we encode this typeclass in Scala (where `A` corresponds with the type of the inner state):
+Having said so, this is how we encode this typeclass in Scala:

 ```Scala
 trait MonadState[A, M[_]] extends Monad[M] {